Myomectomy in Dover, DE

 A doctor may recommend removing fibroids if you are planning to bear children or you are having difficulty getting pregnant.

-Contact Dedicated to Women OBGYN to schedule your myomectomy in Rehoboth Beach, Dover, Middletown, or Milford, DE.
+If you’re seeking a myomectomy in Delaware, contact Dedicated to Women OBGYN to schedule your myomectomy at our OBGYN clinic in Dover, Rehoboth Beach, Middletown, or Milford.
+Our gynecologists are board-certified by the American Board of Obstetrics and Gynecology and have extensive experience performing safe and effective myomectomy procedures.
 Give us a call today at (302) 674-0223.

 Why Would a Myomectomy be Performed Over a Hysterectomy?

 Hysterectomy Advantages & Disadvantages

 A hysterectomy is a surgery that removes the entire uterus.
 Since this surgery eliminates the possibility of becoming pregnant, this option is usually only recommended for women who have reached menopause.
 If this procedure is performed before a woman has reached menopause, the patient may experience hot flashes, vaginal dryness and other menopause-like symptoms.

 Since this surgery does not remove the uterus, a myomectomy is typically performed on younger women with fibroid issues who may want to become pregnant in the future.
 After a myomectomy, the patient’s chance of getting pregnant is increased, but not guaranteed.